 A hopeful ending…

-What can you do to boost egg quality?
+So this leads us to the BIG QUESTION: What can you do to boost egg quality?

-- Supplements: these should be recommended by your healthcare provider and ideally based on the most current research and your unique situation.
+5. Supplements to support egg quality: these should be recommended by your healthcare provider and ideally based on the most current research and your unique situation.
 As with most nutritional supplements, more studies are needed, but the ones list below are very promising.